 We can change this.
 Plastic pollution is not nature’s choice but ours.

 On 3rd May, at the Royal Institution, the How to: Academy and The New York Times will host a landmark evening conference on saving the planet from plastic.

-With a keynote address by Michael Gove, Secretary of State for the Environment, followed by 16 inspirational speakers in the forefront of the fight, covering initiatives by consumers and brands, business and government; proposing changes to the plastic footprint of supermarkets and travel; exploring the outlook for recycling and the development of natural bio-plastics; urgently pooling their expertise on the alternatives in view.
+16 inspirational speakers in the forefront of the fight will be covering initiatives by consumers and brands, business and government; proposing changes to the plastic footprint of supermarkets and travel; exploring the outlook for recycling and the development of natural bio-plastics; urgently pooling their expertise on the alternatives in view.

 Join us and turn the tide.

 Read related articles from The New York Times